 Craig co-authored three articles currently nominated for a 2020 Antitrust Writing Award from Concurrences, published by The Institute of Competition Law.
 He has been recognized since 2018 in The Legal 500 US as a Recommended Lawyer in the Antitrust: Civil Litigation/Class Action: Defense category and the Antitrust: Cartel category.
 Craig was also named a Rising Star by Washington DC Super Lawyers in 2013.

 Craig’s extensive pro bono practice has spanned the areas of political asylum and immigration, reproductive freedom, disability benefits, civil rights for members of the LGBT community and those living with HIV, post-conviction relief, and tenant rights.
 He was also part of the Paul, Weiss team that represented Edie Windsor in the historic litigation that resulted in the Supreme Court declaring the Defense of Marriage Act unconstitutional.

 Craig was elected to the Order of the Coif and served as articles editor of the Georgetown Law Journal.
 He also has served as a member of the editorial board of the Antitrust Practitioner, a publication of the ABA Section of Antitrust Law's Civil Practice and Procedure Committee.
 Craig is a speaker on topics of note on antitrust and litigation issues.

-Craig is the Chair of the Board of Trustees of Levine Music, one of the nation's leading community music schools.
+Craig is on the Executive Committee of the Board of Trustees of Levine Music, one of the nation's leading community music schools.
 He served as Board Chair for five years.
 He is also a Trustee of the Legal Aid Society of the District of Columbia, the District’s largest civil legal services organization.
 He serves on the DC Leadership Committee of Lambda Legal, a national civil rights organization serving the LGBT population and those with HIV through impact litigation, education, and public policy work.